Bubbly's voice tweets to expand from Asia

 On Twitter the most followed celebrities are Lady Gaga and Justin Bieber, but top celebrities on Bubbly include Bollywood stars Amitabh Bachchan and Lara Dutta, Indonesian singers and Japanese comedians.

-Investors, including Sequoia Capital and Singapore Telecommunications (STEL.SI), have put more than $40 million into the startup.
+Investors, including Sequoia Capital and Singapore Telecommunications, have put more than $40 million into the startup.

 (Editing by Mike Nesbit)